-Last Modified 19 October 2021 First Added 7 October 2021
+Last Modified 18 May 2022 First Added 7 October 2021

 All is ready and we leave as soon as breakfast is over.
 Goodbye little Diary.
 ‘Sleep tight and wake bright,’ for I will need you when I return.

 It’s worth noting that the phrase appears in quotation marks in the original text – this is a useful piece of additional information, indicating a separate source for the phrase.
-However, while ‘wake bright’ begins to appear in Ngrams as early as the turn of the 19th Century, it tends to do so across lines:

 This would all seem to debunk at least one of the common statements on the etymology of the phrase – that it almost certainly has nothing to do with rope-strung beds.
 It would also appear to confirm that the phrase would have been in general use during the period Susan Bradford Eppes wrote her diary.